 - Apply the use of technology across the curriculum

-Computing is taught by the class teachers in Reception and Year 1 in either one of the Pre Prep computer rooms.
-From Year 2 classes are delivered on a subject specialist basis in our well-quipped computer room by the Head of Department.
+Computing is taught by the class teachers in Reception and Year 1 in the Pre Prep computer room.
+From Year 2 classes are delivered on a subject specialist basis in our well-equipped computer room

 All computers in the School are networked and benefit from filtered access to the internet, as well as the School VLE.
-The School also has extensive resources across all departments, including interactive whiteboards and new 5 point touch interactive monitors in teaching rooms and all teaching staff benefit from the use of laptops.
-There are class sets of Apple iPads which teachers can book for use in their lessons, while pupils in Years 6-8 are provided with a School-owned iPad for their individual use in connection with School work.
-We synchronise learning with other departments, for example logging data from our weather sensor (Geography) and building control systems to run student creations in DT.
-We are also using Lego Mindstorms and Raspberry Pi, BBC Microbits, Sphereo’s and we have incorporated a greater focus on gaming in the curriculum including a new esafety programme.
+The School also has extensive resources across all departments, including interactive screens in teaching room.
+There are class sets of Apple iPads which teachers can book for use in their lessons, while pupils in Years 6-8 are provided with a School-owned iPad for their individual use in connection with School work across the curriculum. .
+In addition to this, we are exploring physical computing through the use of BBC:microbits and Crumble microcontrollers.
+Children take the learning from their computing lessons and develop this with subject specialists, for example using digital drawing tools in Art and building control systems to run student creations in DT.

 The children learn specific skills and then develop these through activities and projects.
-Our pupils develop skills in programming and debugging, project management, game creation, building Apps, Photography, office skills, spreadsheets, database skills, using the internet safely and efficiently, emailing and graphics.
+Our pupils develop skills in programming and debugging, project management, game creation, building apps, photography, video editing office skills, spreadsheets, database skills, using the internet safely and efficiently, emailing and graphics.

 The School Virtual Learning Environment (VLE) has been designed to encourage the children to have access to exemplary pieces of work and links to selected websites, which support the curriculum.
 The children are also able to access the VLE and Office 365 from home.